 All assignments, but not the midterm or final exam, may be worked on in collaboration with other students currently enrolled in any section of this course.
 Collaboration is optional, and when undertaken, groups should be small.
-However, each student is individually responsible for creating and submitting their own answers and code (e.g., it is a violation of UCLA's Student Code of Conduct and this course's policies to have one group member type the assignment, and other group members simply copy the file and change their names.
-Such violations will be reported to the MFE Program Office and the UCLA Anderson Dean of Students Office.)
+However, each student is individually responsible for creating and submitting their own answers and code.

+It is a violation of UCLA's Student Code of Conduct and this course's policies to have one group member type the assignment while other group members simply copy the file and change their names, or to collaborate with other humans (eg, via StackOverflow, students who took the course in the past, etc.).
+Such violations will be reported to the MFE Program Office and the UCLA Anderson Dean of Students Office.